Find Affordable College Courses

 Pittsburgh, PA

-Carlow University landed the #6 spot in the 2023 rankings for the most popular master’s degree nursing programs.
+Carlow University did quite well in this year’s ranking of the most popular places for nursing students to get a master’s degree.
+It came in at #6 on the list.
 Carlow is a small private not-for-profit school located in the large city of Pittsburgh.

 Women make up 93% of the nursing majors at the school.